CivicActions/guidebook/about-this-guidebook/why-guidebook-is-open.md

+---
-# Why this guidebook is open
+title: Why this guidebook is open
+---

 Working in the open embodies the [CivicActions culture](../about-civicactions/culture.md).
 It's how we think and how we want to be known.